INFO CORNER

 a) Students without visa/administrative stay permit in Spain.

-If enrolled in an in-person course with high demand and the Student attends only 20% of the course during one month, the School may, at its discretion, transfer the place to the online system.
+If the Student has been enrolled in an in-person course where there is high demand for places and the Student only attends 20% of the course during one month, the School may at its discretion change the place to the online system.

 b) Students with visa/administrative stay permit in Spain.